 At least half-time enrollment (6-8 hours) = $500 per semester

 At least 3/4-time enrollment (9-11 hours) = $750 per semester

 Full-time enrollment (12 or more hours) = $1,000 per semester

 Note: Part-time students (enrolled less than 6 hours) are no longer eligible.

 All gift aid, inclusive of the Go Grant, may not exceed sixty percent of a student's need, as calculated by using a student's cost of attendance and subtracting the expected family contribution.

 60% of need (16,000) = $9,600

 Gift aid, inclusive of the Go Grant amount should not exceed $9,600 for this student.
-Examples of gift aid include Federal Pell Grant, Federal SEOG, TOPS, TOPS stipends and institutional scholarships.
+Examples of gift aid include Federal Pell Grant, Federal SEOG, TOPS, TOPS stipends, and institutional scholarships.

 The Federal Work-Study (FWS) Program provides part-time employment to undergraduates, graduates, and professional students with a financial need.
 FWS assists students to gain job responsibility and experience while working around their class schedules.
 FWS funds are earned hourly and paid to the student on a monthly basis.
-Along with other forms of financial aid, FWS is awarded to assist students with their educational expenses.
+Along with other forms of financial aid, FWS is offered to assist students with their educational expenses.
 FWS funds are not applied to tuition, fees, or bookstore charges.